BorisBondarenko/BorisBondarenko/README.md

-👋 I’m a Full stack web developer with a technical background in high-voltage energy systems.
+👋 I’m a Full-stack web developer with a technical background in high-voltage energy systems.

-🎓 I hold a Master’s degree in Electro Engineering and Electrical Technologies.
+🎓 I hold a Master’s degree in Electrical Engineering and Electrical Technologies.

 💻 My tech stack includes:
 - Python + Python OOP